-Calvert Trust Exmoor now welcomes over 3,500 residential guests and over 5,000 day visitors a year, has its own riding school and indoor climbing wall, and caters for groups, families and individuals.
+Calvert Trust Exmoor now welcomes thousands of visitors a year, has its own riding school and indoor climbing wall, and caters for groups, families and individuals.
 Exmoor continues to expand and increase its facilities, and in 2012 HRH Princess Alexandra opened a new building complex, known as the Acland Room, which offers our visitors a quiet space with a fantastic view across Wistlandpound reservoir to the moors beyond.

 Where did the name come from?